andrii-dubytskyi/python-prompt-toolkit/docs/pages/asking_for_input.rst

 Autocompletion can be added by passing a ``completer`` parameter.
-This should be an instance of the :class:`~prompt_toolkit.completion.Completer` abstract base class. :class:`~prompt_toolkit.completion.WordCompleter` is an example of a completer that implements that interface.
+This should be an instance of the :class:`~prompt_toolkit.completion.Completer` abstract base class. ``WordCompleter`` is an example of a completer that implements that interface.

 .. code:: python

     from prompt_toolkit import prompt
-    from prompt_toolkit.completion import WordCompleter
+    from prompt_toolkit.contrib.completers import WordCompleter

     html_completer = WordCompleter(['<html>', '<body>', '<head>', '<title>'])
     text = prompt('Enter HTML: ', completer=html_completer)